jenkinsci/kubernetes-plugin/README.md

 ## Using a label

 Pod templates defined using the user interface declare a label.
 When a freestyle job or a pipeline job using `node(label)` uses a label declared by a pod template, the Kubernetes Cloud will allocate a new pod to run the Jenkins agent.

+It should be noted that the main reason to use the global pod template definition is to migrate a huge corpus of existing projects (incl. freestyle) to run on Kubernetes without changing job definitions.
+New users setting up new Kubernetes builds should use the `podTemplate` step as shown in the example snippets [here](https://github.com/jenkinsci/kubernetes-plugin/pull/707)

 ## Using the pipeline step